Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llm_finetuning_using_cortex_ai/getting_started_with_llm_finetuning_using_cortex_ai.md

 ### Fine-tuning for Enterprise Use-cases

-A generic large language model such as `mistral-large` can be used to categorize support tickets with higher accuracy.
-But using a large language model comes with higher costs for organizations.
+Compared to a smaller size model such as Mistral 7B, a foundation large language model such as `mistral-large` can be used to categorize support tickets with higher accuracy.
+But using a large language model comes with higher inference costs.

 Using fine-tuning, organizations can make smaller models really good at specific tasks to deliver results with the accuracy of larger models at just a fraction of the cost.